13 Top-Rated Mountain Towns in North Carolina

 Asheville may be the best-known destination in the mountains of North Carolina, but Hendersonville is a wonderful small-town alternative.
 Set in the Blue Ridge Mountains, on the doorstep of great hiking trails, scenic drives, and spectacular waterfalls, the location is hard to beat.

-It's also the apple capital of North Carolina and one of the largest apple-producing counties in America.
-In the fall, U-pick farms like Grandad's Apples N' Such open up and make a fun stop for families.
+This is a popular destination for families, with many family-focused activities available.
+Hendersonville is known as the apple capital of North Carolina and one of the largest apple-producing counties in America.
+In the fall, U-pick farms like Grandad's Apples N' Such and Jeter Mountain Farm open up and make fun stops for families with various activities, from fruit picking to tractor rides.
+You can also check out the Hendersonville Ice Cream Trail for a tasty treat.

 Highlights: A fun ski town in the winter, trout fishing in the summer, Wilderness Alpine Coaster thrill ride